mwazovzky/adjustable/readme.md

 ### Project:
 mikewazovzky\adjustable
 ### Description
-Laravel package tracks adjustment made to Eloquent Models.
-Before and after update field values as well as a User are saved for every database transaction.
+Laravel package that tracks adjustments made to Eloquent Model(s).
+Before and after update values for the fields that have been changed as well as currently authenticated User are saved for every database operation with the Model.
 #### Version: 0.0.1
 #### Change log:
 0.0.1 initial project scaffolding